 - References available for the topic.
 Make sure that you can generate an ample amount of references for your topic.
 Otherwise, you might find yourself changing your topic in the middle of your academic essay due to lack of sources.

 - Purpose of the topic, meaning your topic has to make sense.

 - Relevance of the topic to your current course, subject or lecture.
 This is very important, you have to come up with a topic that coincides with the course, subject or lecture you are doing your academic essay for.

-- Use quotation marks in order to get specific results.
-This will show your specific research item.
+- Use quotation marks to get specific results.

 - Use “site:” to limit search with your needed website.